Irpex lacteus: Ecology

+It is occasionally eaten by the widespread American pleasing fungus beetle Ischyrus quadripunctatus.
+Adults of the related beetle Tritoma biguttata biguttata are more rarely recorded from this mushroom, and it does not seem to be a regular food source for them.

 Taxonomy

 The fungus was first described in 1818 by Elias Magnus Fries, who called it Sistotrema lacteum.
 Fries later made it the type species of the genus Irpex in 1828.